All Episodes

 That is not the society we want.

-And I'm going to jump in here for the benefit of time.
+I'm going to jump in here for the benefit of time.

 And what is your response to that, Sheriff?

-American law enforcement officer sean sees President Obama as a character assassin.
+American law enforcement officer, Sean, sees President Obama as a character assassin.

-That's what there was.
+That's what that was.

 That's what their montage was.